The Gold Experience

-The Gold Experience is the seventeenth studio album by American singer, songwriter, producer and multi-instrumentalist Prince.
+The Gold Experience is the seventeenth studio album by American musician Prince.
 It was credited to his stage name at the time, an unpronounceable symbol (shown on the album cover), also known as the "Love Symbol".

 The album was produced entirely by Prince and released on September 26, 1995, by NPG Records and Warner Bros.
 Records.
 The album charted at number 6 on the Billboard 200 and number 2 on the Top R&B Albums.
-The singles "The Most Beautiful Girl in the World", "I Hate U", and "Gold" charted on the Billboard Hot 100 at numbers 3, 12, and 88 respectively.
+The singles "The Most Beautiful Girl in the World", " Hate U", and "Gold" charted on the Billboard Hot 100 at numbers 3, 12, and 88 respectively.

 On June 18, 2022, The Gold Experience was reissued for Record Store Day 2022.
 The reissue on vinyl is a replica of the original translucent gold expanded, limited promo album from 1995.
 The day prior, the album's CD version was rereleased.
 This marked the first time the complete album had been reissued following the legal battle over "The Most Beautiful Girl in the World".